Cameryn Tuliao

 Testimonials

 Cameryn was one of the most helpful and friendly people I have met in the gamedev community.
 They were always open to partake in a conversation and shine a positive light, but it didn't end there.
 Cameryn was usually one of the first people to reach out and highlight other people's strengths and wins, and it was uplifting on all levels.
 On top of that, the amount of effort and heart they put into their work is unmatched and it shows in everything they produced.
 Cameryn is the ideal member of any game or narrative design team!- Mario Mergola.
-The Narrative Department, Classmate
+The Narrative Department

 Awards